SherG/sherrieg/content/blog/boomers-work/index.md

 * This is how <em>all</em> these butterflies think!
 * Learn the top 7 characteristics of these butterflies!

-Then come thousands of news media articles, industry white papers, and best-sellers on how to sell to these butterflies and how to "manage them"<sup id="footnote-1-ref" href="#footnote-1">[1]</a> in the workplace.
+Then come thousands of news media articles, industry white papers, and best-sellers on how to sell to these butterflies and how to "manage them"<sup><a id="footnote-1-ref" href="#footnote-1">[1]</a></sup> in the workplace.

 Haven’t you heard?
 They’re all the same!